apptainer/singularity/INSTALL.md

 Alternatively, to build an rpm on CentOS/RHEL use the following commands:

 ```
+$ sudo yum install -y rpm-build wget
 $ cd $GOPATH/src/github.com/sylabs/singularity
 $ ./mconfig
 $ make -C builddir rpm
 ```

-Golang doesn't have to be installed to build an rpm because the rpm build installs it and all golang dependencies, but it is still recommended for a complete development environment.
+Golang doesn't have to be installed to build an rpm because the rpm build installs golang and all dependencies, but it is still recommended for a complete development environment.

 To build a stable version of Singularity, check out a [release tag](https://github.com/sylabs/singularity/tags) before compiling: